 Challenge Mode Testing

 The Executive Officer shall conduct, or shall contract for and observe, challenge mode testing using test procedures to verify that the ISD system can detect various types of failures, record the incidence of such failures, and respond accordingly with alarms and/or by prohibiting fuel dispensing, as applicable.
-The ISD system shall have the capability of re-enabling dispensing, and shall record that event.
+The ISD system shall have the capability of re-enabling dispensing and shall record that event.
 Challenge mode testing shall include verification that interaction with ORVR-equipped vehicles will not cause the ISD to inappropriately identify a failure condition.
 ISD systems with false positive determinations in excess of one percent (1%) shall not be certified.

 Electronic Access